• Home

 FDA: Post-Marketing Adverse Event Reports:

-The following adverse events have been reported from worldwide marketing experience with fluoroquinolones, including ciprofloxacin.
-Because these events are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or
+The following adverse events have been reported from worldwide marketing experience with fluoroquinolones.
+Because these events are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.
+Decisions to include these events in labeling are typically based on one or more of the following factors: (1) seriousness of the event, (2) frequency of the reporting, or (3) strength of causal connection to the drug:

 Agitation, agranulocytosis, albuminuria, anaphylactic reactions (including life-